fiddlerwoaroof/sandbox/README.markdown

 - [lazy_attributes.py](lazy_attributes.py) a python class for lazy loading attributes
 - [memoize_and_partialfuncs.py](memoize_and_partialfuncs.py) a python implementation of memoization and piecewise definition of functions
 - [piecewise_function.py](piecewise_function.py) a better implementation of piecewise functions
+- <registry.py> an implementation of a registry pattern that allows the registered objects to be registered either by a "with" statement or a function call

 All code is under the Apache Licence 2.0